JirkaUlbricht/printer_f.h/README.md

 I got bored

-## But what hat about the environment?
+## But what about the environment?

 🤓